 Angolan Diamond Governance

 Endiama's governance as Angola's state diamond company reflects the broader challenges of state-owned enterprise management in resource-rich African countries.
-The company holds equity stakes in all significant Angolan diamond mining operations, most notably the Catoca mine — the world's fourth-largest diamond mine by production.
-Revenue from these stakes should fund public services and development for the Angolan population.
+The company holds equity stakes in significant Angolan diamond mining operations, most notably the Catoca mine, where Catoca's official disclosure lists Endiama with 59% and Taadeen Investment LLC with 41%.
+Revenue from these stakes should be tracked through official accounts, EITI material, and budget disclosures before drawing conclusions about public-service or development outcomes.

 Diamond revenue transparency in Angola has improved under President João Lourenço's reform agenda, which has included anti-corruption measures targeting the previous administration's handling of resource revenues.
 Endiama's financial disclosure, while still below international best practice, has increased compared to the pre-2017 period.
 Our monitoring tracks this reform trajectory, documenting improvements while identifying remaining transparency gaps.